 This classroom builds on the skills learned in the Preschool classroom and focuses on getting ready for a formal school experience.
 We utilize the Villa Park school district's website to determine the things that the children who leave our program will need to know before entering Kindergarten.

 This classroom also utilizes the Creative Curriculum.
-We also use Jolly Phonics, Heggerty phonics, Eureka Math, and Handwriting With Out Tears throughout the week with the children.
-We consulted with the experts at the Villa Park, Lombard and Elmhurst schools and determined that these curriculums are what the local schools use in their Kindergarten classrooms.
+We also use Jolly Phonics, Heggerty phonics, and Handwriting With Out Tears throughout the week with the children.
+We consulted with the experts at the Villa Park, Lombard and Elmhurst schools and determined that these curriculum are what the local schools use in their Kindergarten classrooms.

 This classroom has interest areas including blocks, art, science, math, manipulatives, sensory, dramatic play, computer, a cozy area with books, and a writing center.

-The teachers in this classroom utilize an app called Brightwheel as well.
+The teachers in this classroom utilize an app called HiMama as well.

 We utilize two Christian curriculums in the classrooms.
 One is called Experience God, where the children are introduced to various stories from the Bible and they complete an activity (art, whole group, small group, etc.).
 We also utilize the Goldy Play Curriculum.